Native forests under threat

 Publicly funded destruction

-Most native forest logging will soon end in Victoria, but EJA lawyers and partners will make sure the government doesn't create loopholes to keep bulldozing and burning vital wildlife habitat indefinitely.
+Most native forest logging is coming to an end in Victoria, but EJA lawyers and partners are making sure the government doesn't create loopholes to keep bulldozing and burning vital wildlife habitat indefinitely.

 VicForests has a legacy of illegal logging.
 Dozens of court challenges and investigations by scientists, community groups, citizen scientists and environmental organisations have shed light on the extent of VicForest's unlawful activities, including illegal logging, killing threatened wildlife, surveillance of scientists and campaigners, breaching environmental protections, and greenwashing and mismanagement.